Peaceful end to a regional 'water war'

 Objections were filed with the state, and lawyers were engaged.
 The threat of a protracted lawsuit seemed real.

 Fortunately for all, a compromise was reached.
-According to an agreement approved by all parties, litigation will be dropped.
-The parties will work together to come to identify how the Peace River can be used by all in this large region.
+According to an agreement approved by all parties, the lawsuit was dropped.
+The parties will work together to identify how the Peace River can be used by all in this large region.
 And, critically, the near-coast authority will be able to continue with plans to build its new reservoir.

-One caveat: Withdrawal will be decreased to 48 million gallons a day if that is considered necessary at some point in the next 10 years.
+One caveat: Withdrawal will be decreased by up to 48 million gallons a day if deemed necessary at some point in the next 10 years.

 Months ago, when this issue first surfaced, we expressed hope and confidence that something along these lines could be worked out if all entities sat down to talk it through.
 As they did.